 For example, let’s say you are a florist and sell various kinds of flowers.
 Now, you have made beautiful flower bouquets and have put them on online ads.
-So, you have ads on rose bouquets, orchid bouquets and so on.
-But say, a potential customer is looking for rose bouquet.
+So, you have ads for rose bouquets, orchid bouquets and so on.
+But say, a potential customer is looking for a rose bouquet.
 He searches for “rose bouquet” online and pop comes your ad.
 When he clicks on your ad, you shouldn’t take him to your home page but to that particular landing page that features a rose bouquet.
 As he enters the page, he is regaled by all the necessary information he might need about his chosen red bouquet- number of flowers, shipping terms, customization options etc.- and no other unnecessary information.

 CTA or Call-To-Action is meant to inspire a prompt action in relevance to the page where it is embedded.

 A landing page is incomplete without a clear CTA tab.
-It’s because, this particular page is primarily action-oriented.
-We have mentioned it time and again that the key purpose of landing page is conversion.
+It’s because this particular page is primarily action-oriented.
+We have mentioned time and again that the key purpose of a landing page is conversion.
 And conversion is never possible unless the visitors on the page take a certain action.
 The CTA tab inspires them to take the needed action that will “convert” them into customers.
-Major examples of CTA buttons on landing page are- “Buy Now”, “Get Free Evaluation” or “Buy now and get 20% off” and so on.
+Major examples of CTA buttons on the landing page are- “Buy Now”, “Get Free Evaluation” or “Buy now and get 20% off” and so on.

 Your home page may or may not feature a CTA tab.
 It’s because the prime purpose of the page is not conversion.
-Rather it serves as more or a resource or information page through which visitors get an idea about your website.
-And if they wish to check out other sections of your website through home page, they already have the menu bar or search bar on the page.
+Rather it serves as more of a resource or information page through which visitors get an idea about your website.
+And if they wish to check out other sections of your website through the home page, they already have the menu bar or search bar on the page.
 They won’t require a CTA tab for that.

 Hexadesigns is a web development and design company in Kolkata, India.
-We develop agile web applications, corporate websites and other good stuffs.
+We develop agile web applications, corporate websites and other good stuff.
 This is our blog where we write periodically to educate common users on the complex jargon of the web development industry.Next PostPrevious Post